George Townshend, 7th Marquess Townshend: Family

 Lord Townshend married, thirdly, in 2004, Philippa Sophia Swire (born 28 April 1935), former wife of Humphrey Roger Swire (1934–2004), and daughter of George Jardine Kidston-Montgomerie of Southannan.
 She is the mother of the Conservative MP Hugo Swire and Sophia Swire.

 Lord Townshend died aged 93 on 23 April (St George's Day) 2010, having held his peerage for 89 years.
-At the time, the longest known holder of a peerage, having passed the record which was surpassed by Lord Monkton in January 2021. in March 2009, of 87 years and 104 days set by the 13th Lord Sinclair in 1863.
+At the time, that made him the longest known holder of a peerage, having passed the previous record, held by Charles St Clair, 13th Lord Sinclair, in March 2009.